The Purchasing Department seeks vendors and contractors to submit bids and/or proposals to its posting of solicitations.

 Request For Proposals

-Obtaining the RFQQ: Copies of the Request for Qualifications and Quotations can be downloaded using the link immediately
+Obtaining the ITB: Copies of the Invitation to Bid can be downloaded using the link immediately

 following or may be obtained from the Procurement Coordinator identified below.

 Questions: Any questions or requests for further information must be submitted in writing no later than

 to the Procurement Coordinator identified below.